 As the years passed, I gained more experience and became the company’s chief flight instructor, FAA-designated check airman and eventually, chief pilot.
 Jerry began looking to me for information and advice, and we always “crammed” together before a required check flight.
 Our relative positions within the company changed but our friendship didn’t.
 Even after he had retired and I worked elsewhere, we stayed in touch and spoke by telephone often.

 Jerome Maitland Boyle was born in Los Angeles, California, 28 May 1938, the second son of Walter David Boyle, a civil engineer, and his wife, Marguerite E. Boyle.
 The family lived in a small rented home on N. Kenmore Avenue in the East Hollywood area of L.A.
-When Jerry was just three years old his father died and his mother moved the family moved to the San Fernando Valley, a few miles to the north.
+When Jerry was just three years old his father died and his mother moved the family to the San Fernando Valley, a few miles to the north.

 By 1961, Jerry was a licensed private pilot and skydiver.
 He had moved to the beautiful Ojai Valley and was employed as a police officer for the City of San Buenaventura, California (or, more commonly, simply Ventura).
 He enjoyed the work and was a member of the California State Police Pistol Association.
 He won both the state and national championships.
 In 1965, he married Cathie L. Birch.
 They had two sons.